Brighht/DUGOUT-APP/README.md

 # The Dugout App

-The **The Dugout web App** is a web-based platform designed to predict the outcomes of Europe matches using historical data, team performance metrics, and other key insights.
+The **The Dugout web App** is a web-based platform designed to predict the outcomes and allow fan discussion of Europe's top 5 league matches using historical data, team performance metrics, and other key insights.
 This app is tailored for football enthusiasts seeking detailed and reliable match predictions.

 ---